 HEAD COACH BLAKE ANDERSON

-Blake Anderson, a 13-year coaching veteran at the NCAA FBS level who also coached in an NJCAA National Championship game, was named the Red Wolves’ 30th all-time head football coach on Dec.
+Blake Anderson, a 17-year coaching veteran at the NCAA FBS level who also coached in an NJCAA National Championship game, was named the Red Wolves’ 30th all-time head football coach on Dec.
 19, 2013.

-North Carolina’s offense posted more than 500 yards of total offense seven times during Anderson’s two seasons at the school, including a school-record 721 versus Old Dominion this season, and scored 40 or more points in nine games.
+North Carolina’s offense posted more than 500 yards of total offense seven times during Anderson’s two seasons at the school, including a school-record 721 versus Old Dominion his last season, and scored 40 or more points in nine games.
 The Tar Heels averaged 44.2 points per game at Kenan Stadium (14 games) and 25.4 on the road (10 games) with Anderson as their offensive coordinator.

-North Carolina’s offensive success this season was just a continuation from Anderson’s initial season, which saw the Tar Heels establish more than 35 school records.
-The Tar Heels finished eighth in the country in scoring, averaging 40.6 points per game and were 14th nationally with 485.6 yards per game.
+North Carolina’s offensive success was just a continuation from Anderson’s initial season, which saw the Tar Heels establish more than 35 school records.
+The Tar Heels finished eighth in the country in scoring, averaging 40.6 points per game, and were 14th nationally with 485.6 yards per game.
 Their passing attack was 26th nationally with 291.8 yards per contest, and the Tar Heels also rushed for 193.8 yards per game, their highest average since 1994.

 Anderson went to Chapel Hill after a record-setting run as Southern Miss’ offensive coordinator and quarterbacks coach.
 The Golden Eagles set school records for total offense in each of Anderson’s last two years.
 He was part of a Southern Miss staff under Fedora that won a school-record 12 games in 2012, including the Conference USA championship over previously unbeaten Houston and the Hawaii Bowl over Nevada.